metaplex-foundation/sugar/README.md

     -r, --rpc-url <RPC_URL>        RPC Url
 ```

-This guide assumes that you set up your RPC url and a keypair using Solana CLI config, as described in the `Quick Start` section above.

-> Replace `sugar` binary name with `sugar-ubuntu-latest` or `sugar-macos-latest` in the following sections if you used the binary distribution.
+> **Note:** This guide assumes that you set up your RPC url and a keypair using Solana CLI config, as described in the `Quick Start` section above.
+Replace `sugar` binary name with `sugar-ubuntu-latest` or `sugar-macos-latest` in the following sections if you used the binary distribution.

 ### Configuration